Disclosure Based on TCFD Recommendations

 (kt-CO2)

-- *3CO2 emissions (Scopes 1 and 2) in fiscal year 2022 have been certified by a third party.
+- *2Emissions (Scopes 1 and 2) have been certified by a third party.
+Totals may not match depending on the display format.

-- *5CO2 emissions in fiscal year 2023 significantly decreased compared to the previous fiscal year due to the impact of business portfolio revision, among other things.
+- *3Impact in fiscal year 2023 was a significant decrease compared to the previous fiscal year, due to the effects of a review of the business portfolio and other factors.

 ■ About Scope 3